About

 Projects should be in the region of 6-12 months (for non-ETI applicants) and 6-8 months (for ETI applicants), with funding for 12-month projects requiring full justification.
 Awards must commence within 1 month of the award being issued.
 All projects must be completed within 1 year of the start date and/or in line with overarching MRC grant conditions.
 Please ensure that your project is scheduled accordingly, and that the timeline is appropriate to the objectives and milestones set out.

 Please note funding will not support: entire translational projects; bridging funding or PhD studentships; continuation of normal research grants; and costs relating to protection of intellectual property.
 Please also note that PI or co-applicant salary is not an eligible cost.
+DPhil students and Postdoctoral researchers can be named as Co-Is on an MLSTF application.
+However, to be eligible to do so, no MLSTF funds can contribute to their salary or studentship and their contract with the university, or studentship must last longer than the end date of the MLSTF award.
 Awards will be managed from the Translational Research Office on behalf of the University.
 Applications, scores and reviewer comments may be shared with other internal University panels to ensure maximum value for money.
-An award condition is acceptance of a ‘mid-term’ review meeting with the Translational Research Office and a panel of experts to discuss progress made towards milestones.

 Innovation Co-funding Strands

-If your project aligns with any of the innovation collaborator’s research priority areas listed below and to facilitate the co-development of projects with an appropriate Novo Nordisk or Oxford Biomedica investigator, Oxford-based researchers should submit a non-confidential Expression of Interest (EOI) to the Translational Research Office (TRO) by 5pm on Wednesday 31 July 2024.
+If your project aligns with any of the innovation collaborator’s research priority areas listed below and to facilitate the co-development of projects with an appropriate Cancer Research Horizons investigator, Oxford-based researchers should submit a non-confidential Expression of Interest (EOI) to the Translational Research Office (TRO) by 5pm on Thursday 16 January 2025.
 Please go to the Expression of Interest page to complete the respective Expression of Interest form.

 In addition to the innovation co-funding streams detailed below, we have one further co-funding opportunity available to Oxford researchers (SSO required).